Democratic donors energize "Super PACs" as election nears

 WASHINGTON (Reuters) - Democratic donors gave unprecedented amounts of money in September to their party’s three main “Super PACs,” federal disclosures revealed on Friday, a reflection of how wealthy Democrats’ reluctance to give to such groups has faded in the weeks before the November 6 election.

-The pro-Obama group Priorities USA Action raised $15.2 million in September, compared with $14.8 million for the pro-Romney group Restore Our Future, according to new filings with the Federal Election Commission.
+The pro-Obama group Priorities USA Action said it raised $15.2 million in September, compared with $14.8 million for the pro-Romney group Restore Our Future, according to filings with the Federal Election Commission.

 Early this year, many Democratic donors were reluctant to donate to PACs supporting their party’s candidates because they disliked the idea of contributing to attack ads and other negative advertising - a staple of spending by groups known as “Super PACs” because they have no limits on how much they can raise and spend.